 First Consul: Thomas Barclay

-Barclay did not return to Paris until August 1782 and finally had an opportunity to then present his credentials, with a letter from Benjamin Franklin, to French Foreign Minister Vergennes.
-Vergennes immediately noticed that Barclay’s appointment was for consul in France, not Consul General as Franklin’s letter had indicated, and commented that consuls generally had authority only in their provide of residence.
-Was Barclay’s appointment supposed to be for Consul General, the position which would oversee consuls in various locations and not be tied itself to a specific province?
+Barclay did not return to Paris until August 1782 and then finally had an opportunity to present his credentials, with a letter from Benjamin Franklin, to French Foreign Minister Vergennes.
+Vergennes immediately noticed that Barclay’s appointment was for consul in France, not consul general as Franklin’s letter had indicated, and commented that consuls generally had authority only in their province of residence.
+Was Barclay’s appointment supposed to be for consul general, the position which would oversee consuls in various locations and not be tied itself to a specific province?

-Additionally, while working to complete a draft consular convention to solidify the contours of the consular position in France, the lack of clear compensation became an issue.
-The draft initially specified that consuls were barred from engaging in commerce themselves.
+Additionally, the lack of clear compensation for consuls became an issue.
+One draft of a consular convention, outlining the details of the position, initially specified that consuls were barred from engaging in commerce themselves.
 Barclay pointed out that “no provision I know of is made for Maintenance…If the consul and vice consuls are to be prevented from attending any commerce it will be necessary to inform me what their provision is to be, and how it is to be paid, and with respect to myself, if it is wished that I should continue in Office I expect a reasonable time will be given me for the Liquidation of those engagements which I have now on hand.”

 Roberts, Priscilla H. and Roberts, Robert S. Thomas Barclay: Consul in France, Diplomat in Barbary.
 Rosemont Publishing and Printing Corp, 2008.